Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms: Challenges in MARL Theory

 \section{Challenges in MARL Theory}

-Despite a general model with broad applications, MARL suffers from several challenges in theoretical analysis, in addition to those that arise in single-agent RL.
+Despite a general model that finds broad applications, MARL suffers from several challenges in theoretical analysis, in addition to those that arise in single-agent RL.
 We summarize below the challenges that we regard as fundamental in developing theories for MARL.